mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/layers.rst

 To edit these properties on multiple layers at once, press the properties option when you have multiple layers selected or press the :kbd:`F3` key.
 There, to change the names of all layers, the checkbox before :guilabel:`Name` should be ticked after which you can type in a name.
 Krita will automatically add a number behind the layer names.
 You can change other layer properties like visibility, opacity, lock states, etc. too.

+.. versionadded:: 5.0

+   By drag-and-dropping colors from the :ref:`palette <palette_docker>` onto the layer stack, you can quickly create a :ref:`fill layer <fill_layers>`.

 .. image:: /images/layers/Krita-multi-layer-edit.png